 Similarly, for the second project, ILNAS, aided by ANEC GIE, offers its support to different industries/organizations through standardization according to the nature of their business at the national level.
-ICT related technical committees already benefit from a good national representation with 96 national delegates currently registered to participate in one or several of these normative domains17.
+ICT related technical committees already benefit from a good national representation with 77 national delegates currently registered to participate in one or several of these normative domains17.
 This figure demonstrates the interest of individuals and industries/organizations in technical standardization.
-ILNAS has also undertaken other initiatives in order to facilitate the participation of national stakeholders in specific ICT standardization areas.
-The first of these is the creation of a
+ILNAS has also undertaken other initiatives in order to facilitate the participation of national stakeholders in specific ICT standardization areas, such as the creation of a National